mrbandler/FsFirestore/README.md

 // Let's create the model that we want to add to Firestore let address = new Address()

-// Now let's write a transaction to add the to Firestore with a given
+// Now let's write a transaction to add an address to Firestore with a given
 // collection name and ID.
 let transactionFunc (trans: Transaction) =
 	addDocumentInTrans trans "addresses" (Some "POTUS-address") address